kckoh/visual_art/nearNeighbour/ReadMe.md

 problems:
 after finding the shortest path, find a way to exclude the vistied path how can i keep drawing the circles and lines

+there is a problem with shortest path and the number only three??